b6lindsley/backpacklife/README.md

 ![bpl-logo](https://github.com/b6lindsley/backpacklife/blob/main/Photos/bpl-logo-git.png)
 # Origin:

 DEFCON is fun, waiting in line isn't.
-The idea behind backpacklife was asking "what would I like to do during linecon".
+The idea behind backpacklife was asking: "What would I like to do during linecon?".
 Answer: Play video games or watch movies.
 This inspired the idea for making a bag for others to enjoy while waiting in line.

 ## Current Versions
 ### Mark4.0 (Nintedo Version)